Why Whiting Petroleum Corporation [WLL] Should Be On Your Radar Moving Forward

 Now let’s turn to look at profitability: with a current Operating Margin for Whiting Petroleum Corporation [WLL] sitting at 1.30% and its Gross Margin at 79.10%, this company’s Net Margin is now -15.30.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

+This company’s Return on Total Capital is 0.98, and its Return on Invested Capital has reached -3.46.
+Its Return on Equity is -5.80%, and its Return on Assets is -3.10%.
+These metrics suggest that this Whiting Petroleum Corporation does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

+Turning to investigate this organization’s capital structure, Whiting Petroleum Corporation [WLL] has generated a Total Debt to Total Equity ratio of 71.07.
+Similarly, its Total Debt to Total Capital is 41.54, while its Total Debt to Total Assets stands at 33.79.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 70.76, and its Long-Term Debt to Total Capital is 41.37.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 3.33 and its Total Debt to EBITDA Value is 3.16.
-The Enterprise Value to Sales for this firm is now 1.89.
+The Enterprise Value to Sales for this firm is now 1.89, and its Total Debt to Enterprise Value stands at 0.81.
 Whiting Petroleum Corporation [WLL] has a Price to Book Ratio of 0.17, a Price to Cash Flow Ratio of 0.89.

 Conclusion: Is Whiting Petroleum Corporation [WLL] a Reliable Buy?